edunham/slides/humanhacking/rewrite.rst

 (that bit about pattern recognition) identify which patterns you'll match

+IMAGE: irc convo over s's shoulder, "IM_NOT_LISTENING_TO_YOU" nick

 asking good questions
 ---------------------

+IMAGE: stickman with the madlibs in a speech bubble

 fit the pattern of contributors who've turned out to be useful

 routes into a project
 ---------------------

+IMAGE: stickman with a treasure map

 improving docs